fikisipi/SmartCache/README.md

 A smarter caching layer for the Android library we all love:

 * Memory-based caching
-* Instant cache responses (callback before the network call is even started)
+* Instant cache responses (cache is read before the network request is started)
 * Adapter/extensibility support

 ### Documentation and installation